digital-asset/daml/docs/source/daml/reference/expressions.rst

 Reference: expressions
 ######################

-This page gives reference information for DAML expressions that are not :doc:`updates <updates>`:
+This page gives reference information for DAML expressions that are not :doc:`updates <updates>`.

-.. contents:: :local:

 .. _daml-ref-def: